jessicaflannery/firstlevelACF/README.md

 4) Forth script is just an example of your 3dclustsim script with those acf parameters added in.

 ## NOTE for manuscripts:
-include ACF values used for 3dClustsin IN manuscript, noting obtained from first level residuals. include voxel size
+A) Include ACF values used for 3dClustsin IN manuscript, noting obtained from first level residuals.
+B) Include voxel size.
---> between those two pieces of information, you should be able to quickly verify your own and have reviewers quickly verify if your values are within an expected range.
+--> Between those two pieces of information, you should be able to quickly verify your own and have reviewers quickly verify if your values are within an expected range for P/K ratio.

 # *The WHYS*